 We’ve covered the importance of balance with a baseball swing, so how do you learn it?
 It’s important to understand that hitting drills are used to create good habits.
 Doing the right thing with your body movements and your swing over and over helps to translate to make your swing powerful and consistent.
 So with that in mind, here are the top 4 drills that we teach a proper stride and promote balance.

-In this drill we’re making sure the hitter strides properly getting the correct weight transfer and getting to a good launch position.
+In this drill, we’re making sure the hitter strides properly while getting to a good launch position.

 Balance and Sink Drills

 This is a drill that we’ve only seen at The Hitting Vault but and it’s the ultimate drill to work on balance as a hitter.
-This is a drill that is literally designed to keep a hitter off-balance so they work harder to engage and control their lower half.
+This drill is literally designed to keep a hitter off-balance so they work harder to engage and control their lower half.
 You’ll need for this is 3 balance discs.
 Back disc 3/4 full.
 Front and Middle disc 1/2 full, ball, bat tee, and your net.
-This is a normal situation where you’ll be hitting off a tee, but the discs will create difficulty during your swing and will require concentration from the hitter to stay on balance.
+This is a normal situation where you’ll be hitting off a tee, but the discs will create difficulty during your swing.
+This drill requires concentration from the hitter to stay on balance.

 Controlled Fall Drill

-The hitter should be able to hold this moment of balance until they are told to “Stride.”
-From moment the hitter should make a controlled “fall to launch position.
+The hitter needs to hold this moment of balance until they are told to “Stride.”
+From the moment the hitter should make a controlled “fall to launch position.
 It should be a smooth, balanced, athletic movement.
 The key here is staying under control.
-When the hitter lands in their launch position, they their finished stride should be about half their height and their front foot should be open about about a 45 degree angle.
+When the hitter lands in their launch position, their finished stride should be about half their height and their front foot should be open to about a 45-degree angle.
 There shouldn’t be any feeling of lunging or reaching and their back-side should feel strong.

 Stride and Separation Drill

-This is a more advanced drill for baseball players that want to feel the balance of a proper stride but start to feel the separation of their lower and upper halves of their body.
+This is a more advanced drill for baseball players that want to feel the balance of a proper stride.
+This will also help them start to feel the separation of the lower and upper halves of their body.
 This is the movement that creates more power.
 Start with your bat straight-up and down at your shoulder and your feet together ready for an exaggerated stride.

 Then stride and focus on getting making that belt-buckle separate from your upper body.

-Once we’ve done a body check to make sure everything is in the right position we’ll have the hitter reset – doing it multiple times before they are given the green light to hit the ball off the tee.
+Once we’ve done a body check to make sure everything is in the right position we’ll have the hitter reset.
+Have your hitters do this multiple times before they are given the green light to finish their swing.
 This kind of repetition creates the muscle memory that we are looking for.
 At this point, you should feel the stride, the separation, the weight transfer and great balance as a hitter.